jduquegonzalez/Homeworking-Emissions-Methodology/README.md

 ## Project Overview

 This repository contains code and data for analysing the environmental impact of homeworking.
-The analysis is based on a survey of employees' homeworking practices and energy consumption habits.
+The analysis is based on a simulation of a survey of employees' homeworking practices and energy consumption habits.

 ## Data